“Wherever I wander, wherever I rove, the hills of the Highlands forever I love.”robert burns

 - Life expectancy is 81 years old.

 - Literacy rate 99%.

 - The Scottish Kilt represents Scotland.
-Made of tartan is traditionally woven from wool, dyes are used to produce a diverse range of colors, which are made into distinct patterns to signify the wearer’s Clan.
+Made of tartan is traditionally woven from wool, dyes produce a diverse range of colors, which are made into distinct patterns to signify the wearer’s Clan.

 - The Encyclopedia Britannica originated in Scotland.